-The satirical talent of RING LARDNER (1885-1933) was much admired by his contemporaries, yet his satirical talent has not been well understood by later generations, especially in the English speaking world outside of America.
-The tensions of literary presentism abound in his work, for his text is littered with the easy mannered journalese of his time and place (though charmingly so).
-Moreover, his subject matter is very American – sport, small-town trade threatened by industry, theatre and entertainment, pleasure, the casual obsessions of his period.
-H. L.Mencken referred to his work as a “mine of authentic Americana.”
-It is just not possible to remove Lardner from his association with early twentieth century America – its hope and progressive ideals, the buzz of the jazz age and the colloquial of the speakeasy.
+The satirical talent of RING LARDNER (1885-1933), if much admired by his contemporaries, has not been as greatly appreciated by subsequent generations, especially in the English-speaking world outside of America.
+The tensions of literary presentism abound in his work, and his text is littered with the easy mannered journalese of his time and place (though charmingly so).
+Moreover, his subject matter is very American – its small-town mercantile class threatened by heavy industry, sport, more sport, theatre and entertainment, the gossip and pastimes that were the casual obsessions of his period.
+H. L.Mencken referred to Lardner’s work as a “mine of authentic Americana.”
+It is all but impossible to remove Lardner from his association with early twentieth century America – its hope and progressive ideals, the buzz of the jazz age and the colloquial of the speakeasy.
 He remains resolutely part and parcel of his era, not only his writing but in life too: his early death in 1933 is so typical of many American writers of his generation.
-He died aged only 48 from a heart attack brought about by complications of tuberculosis, caused almost certainly by alcohol.
+He died aged only 48 from a heart attack brought about by complications of tuberculosis; this was caused almost certainly by alcohol.
 F. Scott Fitzgerald used Lardner as a model for the tragic Abe North in Tender is the Night: too much drink and an abandonment of early promise.

-Lardner’s circle of friends was extensive: significant politicians, fellow journalists, sportsmen, showbiz greats such as W. C. Fields and Florenz Ziegfield (for whom Lardner wrote burlesque sketches).
-Lardner kept also the best literary company.
-He was a personal friend of (and at one time the next-door neighbour to) F. Scott Fitzgerald.
-He was a great influence on the young Ernest Hemingway (who had used the pseudonym Ring Lardner, Jr. when writing for his school magazine), although their eventual meeting in 1928 was a disappointment to both.
+Lardner made best use of his situation.
+His circle of friends was extensive: significant politicians, fellow journalists, sportsmen, showbiz greats such as W. C. Fields and Florenz Ziegfield (for whom Lardner wrote burlesque sketches).
+Lardner kept also the best literary company for a man now remembered best for writing about men running around after a ball in a sporting arena.
+He was a personal friend of F. Scott Fitzgerald (at one time they were next-door neighbours).
+He was a great influence on the young Ernest Hemingway (who had used the pseudonym Ring Lardner, Jr. when writing for his school magazine, although their eventual meeting in 1928 was a disappointment to both).
 Mencken championed him.
-Booth Tarkington, Theodore Dreiser and many other writers of note were keen to be associated with him.
-Maxwell Perkins, at Fitzgerald‘s behest, was his devoted agent, as eager as Fitzgerald to coax a ‘big’ novel from him.
+Booth Tarkington, Theodore Dreiser and many other writers of note were keen to be associated with Lardner.
+Maxwell Perkins, at Fitzgerald‘s behest, became his devoted agent, and was as eager as Fitzgerald to coax a ‘big’ novel from him.

-That Lardner was not so keen to step up to the plate and become the highbrow scribbler is very obvious from their correspondence; Lardner, always the the arch delinquent, wrote playfully to Perkins, for instance, that he would “come to one of those literary luncheons if you think it advisable, but it is my secret ambition not to.”
-Fitzgerald’s eulogy to Lardner, published in The New Republic, is taken often as gospel: “whatever Ring’s achievement was, it fell short of the achievement he was capable of, and this because of a cynical attitude toward his work.”
-Lardner might be cast easily as a casual and failed Man of Letters.
-He resisted the novel form, and recognized that he was better suited to the short story form; as Lardner’s grandson, James, noted perceptively, “so, perhaps, is a good deal of life as most people live it.”
-Lardner has been depicted since his death as the consummate hack who fell back on the familiar, the comfortable, who was content not to stretch his talent and be rather too inclined to stay in the safe world of what he knew best, or to be distracted with eye-catching projects like his daily comic strip text (although he was bored of that very quickly).
+That Lardner was not so keen to step up to the plate and become the highbrow scribbler Perkins and others wished him to be is very obvious from his correspondence; Lardner, always the arch delinquent, wrote playfully to Perkins, for instance, that he would “come to one of those literary luncheons if you think it advisable, but it is my secret ambition not to.”
+Fitzgerald’s eulogy to Lardner, published in The New Republic, is taken too often as gospel: “whatever Ring’s achievement was, it fell short of the achievement he was capable of, and this because of a cynical attitude toward his work.”
+Seemingly, Lardner cared little for establishment praise or encouragement, and he was a man often seen to sink his own ship.
+He might be cast easily as a too casual or a failed Man of Letters.
+Lardner resisted the novel form, for instance.
+But he had grasped that he was better suited to the short story.
+(As Lardner’s grandson, James, noted perceptively, “so, perhaps, is a good deal of life as most people live it.”)
+Lardner has been depicted since his death as the consummate hack who fell back on the familiar and the comfortable, too inclined to stay in the shallow waters that he knew best, although he could be distracted by eye-catching candyfloss projects, such as his daily comic strip text (although he was bored of that very quickly).

-If Lardner had a mission, it was to “tell the reader what he already knows in terms with which he is already familiar.”
-This was a manifesto that permitted the dereliction of correct grammar, referred to as ‘Lardner Ringlish’, but it was also, above all else, a command to communicate.
-This came easy and was very much a reflection of his personality.
-He was certainly a supreme populist.
-(As proof he gravitated readily to the Broadway stage and vaudeville.
-Song writing was for Lardner an ambitious occupation, and he wrote many plays although only one ran successfully, June Moon written with George S. Kaufman in 1929.)
+‘Lardner Ringlish’ is the term given to his style, with its use of unsteady syntax, his dereliction of a wide vocabulary and his trashing of correct grammar.
+Lardner had a mission, and it was to “tell the reader what he already knows in terms with which he is already familiar.”
+What Lardner wanted, above all else, was to communicate.
+This came easy and was very much the reflection of his personality.
 Not surprisingly Lardner in real life found it easy to be extremely sociable; he was as likely to be received well in any public bar one day as to be the golfing partner of President Warren Harding the next.
+And he was certainly the supreme populist.
+(As proof he gravitated readily to the Broadway stage and vaudeville: song writing was for Lardner an ambitious occupation, and he wrote many plays although only one ran successfully – June Moon, which was written with George S. Kaufman in 1929.)

-You Know Me Al, published in 1916, was Lardner’s only novel (if it can be truly termed as that).
-His books never sold in significant numbers: his audience had read him already in magazine format – The Saturday Evening Post, who had originally commissioned the six stories in 1914, had a circulation at that time of over two million – and partly because Lardner churned out new material constantly; Lardner’s moniker was therefore to be topical before profound.
-It is no surprise therefore that, despite the fame it brought its author, You Know Me Al had only one printing in book format, published by George H. Doran Company in 1916 – that is until Scribner‘s were encouraged by a youthful and adoring Fitzgerald to repackage his writing in a more literary vein from 1924; You Know Me Al was republished on the Scribner’s list in 1925.
+You Know Me Al, published in 1916, was Lardner’s only novel (if it can be truly termed as a novel).
+Perhaps one reason that Lardner never graduated to more serious long form writing is that none of his books ever sold in significant numbers: his audience had read him already in magazine format.
+The Saturday Evening Post, the newspaper who had originally commissioned the six stories in 1914, had a circulation at that time of over two million.
+And Lardner churned out new material almost relentlessly.
+Lardner’s moniker was therefore to be topical before profound.
+It is no surprise therefore that, despite the fame it brought its author, You Know Me Al had only one printing in book format.
+It was published by George H. Doran Company in 1916.
+Scribner‘s were later encouraged by a youthful and adoring Fitzgerald to repackage his writing in a more literary vein from 1924, and You Know Me Al was republished on the Scribner’s list in 1925.

-“I got a letter the other day asking why I didn’t write about baseball no more as I usen’t to write about nothing else, you might say.
-Well, friends, I may as well admit that I have kind of lost interest in the old game, or rather it ain’t the old game that which I have lost interest in it, but it is the game which the magnates have fixed up to please the public with their usual good judgement.”
+I got a letter the other day asking why I didn’t write about baseball no more as I usen’t to write about nothing else, you might say.
+Well, friends, I may as well admit that I have kind of lost interest in the old game, or rather it ain’t the old game that which I have lost interest in it, but it is the game which the magnates have fixed up to please the public with their usual good judgement.

-Lardner’s romantic vision of baseball’s timeline allowed him to divide its history into the old and the new.
-Even though he had a romanticized image of the game, it was not the money that had ruined it for him.
-Lardner was ready to accept that it was commerce that made the world spin round.
-In an article written for Colliers in 1912 (’The Cost of Baseball’), he had declared that “baseball is a business, a mighty big one,“ and when Connie Mack, manager of Philadelphia Athletic, had sold off his team’s great players in 1914 (to offset losses and to take advantage of players ’jumping’ their contracts to join the Federal League, which had been formed the previous year), Lardner, who was apt to scribble humorous verse, penned this rhyme to mock and highlight the sardonic comedy of the situation.
+The use of the phrase ‘old game’ is significant.
+Lardner’s vision of baseball’s timeline allowed him to divide its history into the ‘old’ and the ‘new’.
+The cause of this fission, for Lardner at least, was not the money that had flooded into the sport.
+Even though he had a romanticized image of baseball, Lardner was keen and ready to accept that it was commerce that made the world spin round, both in sporting terms and in his own life.
+In an article written for Colliers in 1912 (’The Cost of Baseball’), he had declared that “baseball is a business, a mighty big one.“ When Connie Mack, manager of Philadelphia Athletic, had sold off his team’s great players in 1914 (to offset losses and to take advantage of players ’jumping’ their contracts to join the Federal League, which had been formed the previous year), Lardner, who was apt to dash off whimsical or humorous verse, penned this rhyme to mock the sardonic comedy of the situation:

-“Players who jump for the dough
+Players who jump for the dough

 Bandits and crooks every one.